liferay/liferay-docs/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/04-advanced-site-settings.markdown

 Settings determines if the Site administrator can display content from the Marketing Site in the Engineering Site and vice versa.

-You can also choose if subsites can display content from parent Sites and configure the defaults.
+You can also choose if child Sites can display content from parent Sites and configure the defaults.
 There are three options:

-**Enabled by Default**: Subsites can display content from parent Sites by default, but this can be disabled by a Site administrator.
+**Enabled by Default**: Child Sites can display content from parent Sites by default, but this can be disabled by a Site administrator.

-**Disabled by Default**: Subsites cannot display content from parent Sites by default, but this can be enabled by a Site administrator.
+**Disabled by Default**: Child Sites cannot display content from parent Sites by default, but this can be enabled by a Site administrator.

-**Disabled**: Subsites cannot display content from parent Sites, and this behavior cannot be changed by a Site administrator.
+**Disabled**: Child Sites cannot display content from parent Sites, and this behavior cannot be changed by a Site administrator.

 That covers your Site's advanced settings.
 You're now equipped to manage all